pythonik/munity/README.md

 * *Mutation* is a function takes the current state, payload as input and mutate teh state in its body.

 ### Effect
+To make an effect just implement the ```Effect``` interface, and provide async operation in task function.
+Implement ```IResultOfEffect``` to provide a selector function to retrieve the result of state mutation
 ```ts
 @Injectable({providedIn: 'root'})
 export class SideEffectOfLoadPost implements IResultOfEffect<IPost[], State, IPost[]> {